 These are two of the photos I used to create this painting, feel free to copy or use them.

 So we have a few ingredients here to create a dramatic seascape, the first is some large waves and heavy swells.
 We have light shining on the rocks and the back of the waves.
 Seascapes look very dramatic and are easier to paint when the light is coming from behind and to the side of our subject.

 We have some jagged rocks, which always adds more drama to a seascape especially when there are spills and water hitting the rocks causing foam bursts.
-And finally we have shadows, this helps to add more drama to our painting by adding contrast between light and dark and it helps to make the painting look more three dimensional.
+And finally, we have shadows, which help to add more drama to our painting by adding contrast between light and dark and it helps to make the painting look more three-dimensional.

-After I get my photo reference I sit down with my sketch book and draw some small thumbnails sketches which results in a final sketch which I refer to when painting my seascape.
-I would thoroughly recommend you do some sketches before you get in to a painting, it'll make it so much easier.
+After I get my photo reference I sit down with my sketchbook and draw some small thumbnail sketches which results in a final sketch which I refer to when painting my seascape.
+I would thoroughly recommend you do some sketches before you get into a painting, it’ll make it so much easier.

 The composition I have created for this seascape is an ‘S’ composition, where the breaking wave is the focal point and the direction of the rocks in the foreground leads the eye towards the wave.
 The direction of the clouds then leads the eye across to the right to form an ‘S’ shape before leading the eye back down towards the rocks on the right.